bocodigitalmedia/boco-command/README.md

 # CommandFactory class

+It is useful to create a command factory for a number of different command constructors and abstract their creation.
+The `CommandFactory` class does just that.

     factory = new BocoCommand.CommandFactory()

 ## Registering constructors

+Once you have a new factory, you can register constructors by providing a collection, where the keys are the names and the values are the constructors themselves.

     factory.register SayHello: SayHello

+    assert factory.isRegistered("SayHello")
+    assert !factory.isRegistered("Foo")

 ## Constructing a command

+You can now construct instances of commands by simply passing in the name and properties.

     command = factory.construct "SayHello", id: 2

     assert.equal 2, command.id
     assert command instanceof SayHello

 ## Generating default identities

+The core `CommandFactory` assigns identities to the commands it creates using its prototype's `generateId`.
+By default, it generates v4 uuids for all commands.

+You can override that method by using an extended version of the class, or simply overriding the method directly on the factory instance.

     factory.generateId = -> 1001